sofiashch/sofiashch.github.io/_pages/about.md

 You can contact me at [sofiashchukina@uchicago.edu](mailto:sofiashchukina@uchicago.edu), or using any of the links in the sidebar.

-Previously, I worked as a Research Assistant at UC Berkeley and as a Business Analyst at McKinsey & Company.
+Previously, I worked as a Research Assistant at UC Berkeley and as a Business Analyst at McKinsey & Company's San Francisco office.
+I was also a Ph.D.
+Summer Fellow at NPR's Planet Money podcast.
 I graduated _summa cum laude_ from Harvard College with a degree in Economics and a minor in Statistics.

 <br>
 <br>